The Tool Shed Blog

 • Phlanx: If your product is mainly showcased on Instagram, you can use Phlanx.
 The engagement calculator shows how active your account’s followers are and allows you to analyze your competitor’s presence.

-The audience engagement ratio is calculated on the number of followers versus the rate of engagement content has (likes, comments, shares).
+The audience engagement ratio is calculated based on the number of followers versus the rate of engagement content has garnered (likes, comments, shares).
+Always remember that every member of your audience is a unique person, and understanding their behavior can provide much-needed insights.

-Content Competitor Analysis.
-Content splits into two sub-areas: Engagement and Promotion.
-Both come from marketing.
-This analysis determines the qualification of your competitor’s content; if their audience engages and responds, people read their landing pages, blogs, and overall content, measured using SEO.
+The Content Competitor Analysis is crucial and splits into two sub-areas: Engagement and Promotion, both stemming from marketing.
+This analysis determines the quality of your competitor’s content.
+If their audience engages and responds, people read their landing pages, blogs, and overall content, you can measure this success using SEO tools.

-The resonance of their content, updates, and activity brings valuable insights to your DOs and DONTs.
-We get to talk further about SEO later on.
+The resonance of their content updates and activity brings valuable insights to your DOs and DONTs.
+This piece will discuss SEO more in-depth later on.
+Feedback from your audience can help streamline your content and ensure it hits the right marks.

 4. Data-Driven Design

-Beautiful designs are not always the best method to increase your conversions.
+Aesthetically pleasing designs are not always the ultimate method to increase your conversions.
+But by analyzing competitors' tactics, using data-driven strategies, and understanding acquisition costs and return on investment, you can find ways to beautify your process and make it more efficient.
 Everyone prefers an appealing and catching landing page, but best practices always remind you to keep it simple.
-As marketers, we focus on accessibility and a structured funnel that is the lead generation key.
+As marketers, we direct our focus on accessibility and a structured funnel— these are the critical parts that serve as the lead generation key.

 Structure your content